SircasticFox/chat_frontend/README.md

 still has to send a message to the chat room to join and receive new messages send to the room.
 Also, the Client announces (with the alias 'the System') the message '**_someuser_** created **_someroom_**' when the room is created.
+Since the backend doesn't send a message on created chat rooms, the client needs to request the list of chat rooms manually (right now every 5 seconds).

 - **support smileys**: A popup gives the user the possibility to choose between all the Emojis he's already familiar with from WhatsApp & other